franko/gsl-shell/doc/source/matrices.rst

    elements with the i arguments equal to the row index and j equal to the column index.
 Then the value returned by the function is assigned to the matrix elements.

+.. function:: dim(m)

+   Returns two values, in the order, the number of rows and of columns of the matrix.

+.. function:: copy(m)

+   Returns a copy of the matrix.

 .. function:: tr(m)